Introduction on split() Function in Java

 Split() Method with the limit parameter

-The Split() method with the limit parameter is used to split the strings with limited numbers.
+The Split() method with the limit parameter splits the strings with limited numbers.
 The difference between the split() and split() with the limit parameter is that it limits the number of strings returned after split-ups.
-In this, for the limit, we need to give an input parameter to the split() function.
+For the limit, we need to give an input parameter to the split() function.
 Let’s see the usage of the split() method with the limit parameter,

 public String[] split(String regex, int limit)

-Here the parameter regex to delimiting the regular expression, and the limit is for the resulting threshold.
+Here the parameter regex delimits the regular expression, and the limit is for the resulting threshold.
 The limits are of 3 values, they are:

-- limit > 0: If the limit is set as >0, the resultant array length must not greater than n, and this applied at most limit-1 times.
+- limit > 0: If the limit is set as >0, the resultant array length must not be more significant than n, which is applied at most limit-1 times.
 The last entry contains input with the last matched delimiter.

-- limit < 0:If the limit is set as <0, the resultant array with any number of lengths, and we can apply the pattern with as many times as possible.
+- limit < 0:If the limit is set as <0, the resultant array with any number of lengths can apply the pattern as many times as possible.

 Example #4